patgarz/aoe2de/README.md

 ## Projects \& Status

-* APM Maps "Multiply" the amount of work in a given match:
+* Split Attention maps "Multiply" the amount of work in a given match:
 (STATUS: In development)
   * Generate a "Multiplier" (Difficulty) of 2, 3, or 4 based on the map size
   *  Start with `(Multiplier) * (Town Centers)`